Azure-Samples/iot-edge-deployment-engine/docs/azdevops.md

     inlineScript: 'dotnet run --project "$(Build.SourcesDirectory)/engine/src/IoTEdgeDeploymentTester/IoTEdgeDeploymentTester.csproj" --configuration Debug'

 ```
-5. Ensure the path to the `manifests` defined by the variable `ROOT_MANIFESTS_FOLDER` is correct in the pipeline.
+4. Ensure the path to the `manifestsroot` defined by the variable `ROOT_MANIFESTS_FOLDER` is correct in the pipeline.
 In the current care the Azure DevOps project only has one repo.
 If you have multiple you will need to correctly address it, see [Build variables, specifically `Build.SourcesDirectory`](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml#build-variables-devops-services).
-6. Decide how you want the .NET Console task to behave in case of failure: set the variable `CONTINUE_ON_ERROR`.
+5. Decide how you want the .NET Console task to behave in case of failure: set the variable `CONTINUE_ON_ERROR`.
   - `true`: in this case the Console app might return an error but still continue as the task itself catches the error.
   - `false`: the task will exit with an error and the Pipeline will return as failed.
-7. Run the pipeline and validate each step executed successfully.
+6. Run the pipeline and validate each step executed successfully.

 ## Clean-up resources